How does an e-gift card attack happen and what can you do to protect against them?

 E-gift card out-of-the-box attack tools

 Not only are the number of out-of-the-box tools available for e-gift card bot attacks increasing with time, but also they are getting easier to get and use.
 These tools like Snipr, Let’s Brute It and OpenBullet are widely available in the market.
 Similar tools are being used for ATO, Carding, and Denial of Inventory and Scalping bot attacks.
 These tools can be found in different hacking forums (not necessarily on the darknet).
 The basic tools are usually given for free, but some tools provide options of open source configurations for different websites for an additional cost.
-An example of an open source repository of configuration for Snipr can be found in this link.

 In the image below you can see screenshots of two tools: OpenBullet (taken from this youtube video) and Snipr: